devsu/condor-jwt/README.md

 };
 ```

-In the same manner, you can provide your `isRevoked` async method to determine if a token is revoked.
-If the token is not revoked, the promise must resolve with false, otherwise (the promise resolve with true or error) the token is revoked.
+In the same manner, you can provide your `isRevoked` method to determine if a token is revoked.
+The method can be sync or async (return a promise).
+If the token is not revoked, the promise must return false or resolve with false.
+Otherwise (if the promise returns or resolves with true or error) the token is revoked.

 ```js
 options = {